 Masaya Volcano National Park, located approximately 20 km (12 mi) south of the capital city of Managua, was established in 1979 as Nicaragua's first national park.

-Masaya Volcano National Park is one Nicaragua's most popular tourist attractions due to the fact that it offers the opportunity of direct contact with the crater area along with the flora and fauna of the site.
+Masaya Volcano National Park is one of Nicaragua's most popular tourist attractions because it offers the opportunity of direct contact with the crater area along with the flora and fauna of the site.

-The park has an area of approximately 54 sq km (20 sq mi), consisting of a volcanic caldera with two volcanoes and five craters, in a range of elevations between 100 and 630 m (328 and 2067 ft) above sea level.
+The Park has an area of approximately 54 sq km (20 sq mi), consisting of the Masaya Volcano: a volcanic caldera with two volcanoes and five craters, in a range of elevations between 100 and 630 m (328 and 2067 ft) above sea level.

 The "Santiago" crater maintains a persistent lava lake with an incandescence that made it an object of veneration by the inhabitants of the area before the arrival of the Spanish colonizers.
-The crater is known locally "la boca del infierno" or "the mouth of hell."
+The crater is known locally as "La Boca del Infierno" or "the mouth of hell."

-Although the recent activity of the volcano has largely been dominated by continuous degassing from an occasionally lava-filled pit crater, a number of discrete explosive events have occurred in the last 50 years.
+Although the recent activity of the volcano has largely been dominated by continuous degassing from an occasionally lava-filled pit crater, several discrete explosive events have occurred in the last 50 years.